ka-petrov/LibSRM/README.md

 A C++ implementation of the statistical region merging [1] algorithm with Python bindings.

-I wasn't particularly happy with other Python implementations mainly because of the high execution time for large images so I made this one.
+I wasn't happy with other Python implementations mainly because of the high execution time for large images so I made this one.

 Currently only grayscale 8-bit images are supported.
 Multi-channel support is planned.